Lusitanians: Tribes

-It remains to be known if the Turduli Veteres, Turduli Oppidani, Turduli Bardili, and Turduli were Lusitanian tribes (coastal tribes), were related Celtic peoples, or were instead related to the Turdetani (Celtic, pre-Celtic Indo-European, or Iberians) and came from the south.
+It remains to be known whether the Turduli Veteres, Turduli Oppidani, Turduli Bardili, and Turduli were Lusitanian tribes (coastal tribes), were related Celtic peoples, or were instead related to the Turdetani (Celtic, pre-Celtic Indo-European, or Iberians) and came from the south.
 The name Turduli Veteres (older or ancient Turduli), a tribe that dwelt in today's Aveiro District, seems to indicate they came from the north and not from the south (contrary to what is assumed on the map).
 Several Turduli peoples were possibly Callaeci tribes that initially came from the north, towards the south along the coast and then migrated inland along the Tagus and the Anas (Guadiana River) valleys.

-More Lusitanian tribes are likely, but their names are unknown.
+If there were more Lusitanian tribes, their names are unknown.

 Warfare

 The Lusitanians were considered by historians to be particularly adept at guerrilla warfare.
 The strongest amongst them were selected to defend the populace in mountainous sites.
 They used hooked javelins or saunions made of iron, and wielded swords and helmets like those of the Celtiberians.
 They threw their darts from some distance, yet often hit their marks and wounded their targets deeply.
 Being active and nimble warriors, they would pursue their enemies and decapitate them.

 In times of peace, they had a particular style of dancing, which required great agility and nimbleness of the legs and thighs.
 In times of war, they marched in time, until they were ready to charge the enemy.

 Appian claims that when Praetor Brutus sacked Lusitania after Viriathus's death, the women fought valiantly next to their men as women warriors.